 - I’ve also found that exercising in the morning is best for compliance.

 - Meditation and yoga have been shown to reduce blood pressure, which lowers the risk for stroke and coronary heart disease.
-Meditation also reduces stress, which is a cause for high blood pressure and high cholesterol https://pubmed.ncbi.nlm.nih.gov/28384004/ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4923750/.
-Thus, meditation and yoga have a double whammy effect on lowering blood pressure and risk for heart disease.
+Meditation also reduces stress, which is a cause for high blood pressure and high cholesterol 7, 8.
+Thus, meditation or yoga have a double whammy effect on lowering blood pressure and risk for heart disease.

 - Homicide is a leading cause for death in young people.
 Luckily - I live in New York, the safest large city in America, but even so I try to be vigilant about what’s going on around me.

-- Exposure to cold is known to activate the sympathetic nervous system and increase the blood level of beta-endorphin and adrenaline.
-Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses to the brain, which could result in an antidepressant effect.
-A large study (3,000+ people) has shown a 29% decrease in self-reported sickness after a 30-day cold shower regimen https://pubmed.ncbi.nlm.nih.gov/27631616/.
+- Exposure to cold is known to activate the sympathetic nervous system and increase the blood level of beta-endorphin and noradrenaline.
+Additionally, due to the high density of cold receptors in the skin, a cold shower is expected to send an overwhelming amount of electrical impulses from peripheral nerve endings to the brain, which could result in an antidepressant effect.
+A large study (3,000+ people) has shown a 29% decrease in self-reported sickness after a 30-day cold shower regimen 12.

 - An active social life and time spent with friends & family leads to less stress, which is good for health.
-Recent research has shown a direct correlation between social factors and healthy aging https://www.scielo.br/scielo.php?script=sci_arttext&pid=S1809-98232017000600878.
+There’s a ton of research showing a direct correlation between social factors and healthy aging 13.

 Once / week:

-- If you like meat (I do), try to limit meat intake to once or twice per week, and eliminate consumption of processed meat completely.
-Processed meat has been shown to increase risk for cancer, heart disease, and type 2 diabetes https://www.sciencedirect.com/science/article/abs/pii/S0278691516301144?via%3Dihub.
-Unprocessed meat seems to be neutral but further evaluation is needed, so I’d err on the safe side and try to minimize consumption.
+- If you like red meat (I do), try to limit meat intake to once or twice per week, and eliminate consumption of processed meat completely.
+Processed and red meat have been shown to increase risk for cancer, heart disease, and type 2 diabetes 14.

 - I don't believe in measuring your weight every day as weight fluctuates quite a bit, but weighing yourself every week is very useful to observe trends.
 I use a scale that connects to my wifi and uploads weight data into my Apple Health.

-- Fasting has been shown to reduce body weight, cholesterol, and blood pressure https://pubmed.ncbi.nlm.nih.gov/26374764/.
-My 24-hour fasting protocol is basically have dinner, then don’t eat anything until the next dinner.
-It’s pretty easy, especially on a busy day.
-It’s gotten even easier since I started doing intermittent fasting a few years ago.
-I basically skip breakfast and lunch on the days I’m doing a 24-hour fast.
+- Fasting has been shown to reduce body weight, cholesterol, and blood pressure 20.
+My 24-hour fasting protocol is basically have dinner, then don't eat anything until the next dinner.
+It's pretty easy, especially on a busy day.
+I simply skip breakfast and lunch on the days I'm doing a 24-hour fast.

 Once / month: